OlaPom/iscsc.fr/README.md

 npm run start
 ```

-Make sure you're using at least version 8.19.2 by checking `npm --version`, and update if needed with `npm update`.

-### Production mode
+### 2.2 Production mode

 The production mode allows to deploy the application on the server.
 To use it, you will need:

 - `docker`
 - `docker-compose`

-#### .env file
+#### a) Set up environment variables(.env file)

 Before deploying the application, you need to set the environment variables as for `development` mode.
+- From the root directory of the repository, do the following:

 ```bash
 cp .env.example .env.production
 ```

-#### SSL certification
+#### b) Create SSL certificates

 To set up HTTPS, you will need valid SSL certificates.

-If you deploy the app for the first time, follow these instructions:
+- If you **deploy the app for the first time**, follow these instructions:

-- Comment or delete the whole server section about 443 in the `nginx/nginx.conf.template` file.
+1. Comment or delete the whole server section about 443 in the `nginx/nginx.conf.template` file.

 ```diff
 - server {